cjboco/cj-file-browser/README.md

 * Drag and drop file upload should be fully functional.

+* Added a drag bar to allow you to resize the sidebar/browser.

 Known Issues
 =======================
 * Cookies.
 I'm storing the last directory accessed in a cookie.
 I was running into a lot of problem with this with "multiple" cjFileBrowser's and have different base paths.
 I think I nipped it (finally), but still not 100%.
 Let me know of issues.